QIDITECH/QIDI_Q1_Pro/README.md

 **Note**: Post-update, the Klipper configuration file will be overwritten.
 The former configuration file will be renamed to printer_{datetime}.cfg as a backup, and the printer will require recalibration.

-**1.** Fixed an issue where, under certain conditions, WLAN settings could prevent updates.
+**1.** Fixed an issue where, under certain conditions, WLAN settings could prevent booting.

 **2.** Parameters in the gcode_macro.cfg file have been modified.